Koeman wary of facing 'the master' Ronaldo

 Ronaldo scored twice late on as Portugal came from behind to beat Egypt last time out, while he has 17 goals in his previous eight at club level.

-And Koeman accepts that there is often little you can do to stop a player like Ronaldo.
+And Koeman accepts that there is often little that can be done to stop a player like Ronaldo.

 "It's the 'hand of the master'," Koeman told reporters on Sunday.